Suresh-Chelani/Netflix-Clone/README.md

 ## Credits

-This project was created by (Suresh Chelani) and inspired by the design and functionality of Netflix.
+I inspired by the design and functionality of Netflix.
 Special thanks to TDMB for providing access to their API.

 ## License